-Local History maintains an up-to-date index of all obituaries published in The Saskatoon StarPhoenix, beginning in 1946.
-Using the Saskatoon Obituary Index you can find out when an obituary was published and on which page it appears.
+We have an up-to-date index of all obituaries published in The StarPhoenix, beginning in 1946.
+Use the Saskatoon Obituary Index to find out when an obituary was published and on which page it appears.
 With this information, you will be able to find the obituary on microfilm.

 Search for a copy of an archived obituary using the Saskatoon Obituary Index.

 Recent obituaries are all also available at www.legacy.com/starphoenix (from July 2003).

 The Saskatoon Obituary Index does not cover dates before 1946.
 The Saskatoon Woodlawn Cemetery provides death and burial dates for those buried in their Cemetery.
 If an exact date of death and a name is provided, we can check microfilm near that date.

 Note: It is up to the family of the deceased whether or not to place an obituary in the newspaper.
 If you can't find a name, the death notice may not have been published.

 The cost is $5 (CAD) per obituary.
 We accept debit, cash, money order or cheques made payable to Saskatoon Public Library.